 In it, I go over the best exercises for each body part along with video tutorials.

 You Can Get The PDF Of All The Best Cmpoind Movements

 In addition, you could also get a PDF outlining all of these exercises in one convenient place!

 That way you can build your very own compound workout using the best exercises.

-Compound lifts are a great way to build total-body strength, lean muscle mass, and functional fitness efficiently.
+Compound lifts are a great tool for building muscle, total-body strength, and functional fitness efficiently.

 Whatever program you are following, be sure to include the 6 best compound exercises in your weekly weight training routine!

 Any you would like to add to the list?

 Alex Robles, MD, CPT / Brittany Robles, MD, MPH, CPT